Beginning April 6, 2022 Case counts and statistics will only be updated once a week.

 Map of Cases

-In order to better illustrate areas of highest positive rates, the legend has again been revised to allow for higher cases counts in each color grouping.
-The 4/5/2021 map of Cumulative Cases of COVID-19 in Jackson County Townships is posted.
+The 6/29/2022 map of Cumulative Cases of COVID-19 in Jackson County Townships is posted.
 At times, street addresses are not always available which affect the ability to map all data.
 If this occurs, a difference between posted cases totals and mapped cases may be seen.
-You can download a pdf version of the map for printing.
+You can download a PDF version of the map for printing.

-The Michigan Safe Start Map is now available for you to Track the risk phases of COVID-19 indicators in predetermined sections of the state based on Epidemic Spread and Public Health Capacity..3
+The Michigan Safe Start Map is now available for you to Track the risk phases of COVID-19 indicators in predetermined sections of the state based on Epidemic Spread and Public Health Capacity.

 - Jackson County Health Department Hotline (517) 788-4420, opt 9